flyteorg/flyte/docs/concepts/admin.rst

   - workflow.{any workflow field above} (for example: workflow.domain)
   - launch_plan.{any launch plan field above} (for example: launch_plan.name)
   - phase (you must use the upper-cased string name, for example: ``RUNNING``)
-     - Phases are defined in :std:ref:`workflowexecution.phase <protos/docs/core/core:workflowexecution.phase>`.
+     - Phases are defined in :std:ref:`workflowexecution.phase <ref_flyteidl.core.WorkflowExecution.Phase>`.
   - execution_created_at
   - execution_updated_at
   - duration (in seconds)
   - mode (you must use the integer enum, for example: 1)
-     - Modes are defined in :std:ref:`executionmode <protos/docs/admin/admin:executionmetadata.executionmode>`.
+     - Modes are defined in :std:ref:`executionmode <ref_flyteidl.admin.ExecutionMetadata.ExecutionMode>`.
   - user (authenticated user or role from flytekit config)

 - Node Executions